 Do not use a credit card to manage your tax issues and then try to file for bankruptcy.
 Most places will not consider the debt dischargeable, and you could end up owing money to the IRS.
 This means using a credit card is not necessary, since bankruptcy will discharge it.

 You should always keep money saved for it.
 While dipping into your savings is likely to be necessary, never completely wipe it out which would only leave you in worse financial shape in the future.

-Don’t be afraid to remind your attorney of certain details with your case.
-Don’t just assume that he will remember it automatically.
-This is your future in their hands, so never be nervous about speaking your mind.
+Don’t avoid telling your attorney of any specific details of your case.
+Don’t assume that they’ll remember it automatically.
+This is your bankruptcy case, so never be nervous about speaking your mind.

 Stay up to date with any new laws that may affect your bankruptcy filing laws.
 Bankruptcy law has changed substantially in recent years, and it’s important to stay up-to-date to ensure that you file properly.
 Your state’s website will have up-to-date information about these changes.

 Understand the differences between a Chapter 7 and a Chapter 13 bankruptcy.
 Take the time to learn about them extensively, and look at the advantages and disadvantages of each.If anything you see is unclear or doesn’t make sense, go over it with your lawyer prior to choosing which one to file.

 The process of filing for bankruptcy can be brutal.
 Lots of people think they should hide from everyone until this is all over.
 This is not recommended …